 Course Web Page: Visit probability.ca/sta4502 for course information and announcements.

 Prerequisites: Graduate-level probability theory with measure theory at the level of STA2111, and stochastic processes at the level of STA447/2006 (may be concurrent).
+Some linear algebra and group theory will also be used.
 This course is intended primarily for graduate students in statistics; all others must obtain the permission of the instructor before enroling.

 Evaluation: To be announced.
 Will include some combination of homework assignments, an in-class test, class participation, a project, and/or an oral presentation.